abrasive/shairport/README.md

 - `--with-systemd` to install a systemd service description at the `make install` stage.
 Default is not to to install.
 - `--with-configfile` to install a configuration file and a separate sample file at the `make install` stage.
 Default is to install.
 An existing `/etc/shairport-sync.conf` will not be overwritten.
 - `--with-pkg-config` to use pkg-config to find libraries.
 Default is to use pkg-config — this option is for special purpose use.
+- `--with-apple-alac` to include the Apple ALAC Decoder.

 **Determine if it's a `systemd` or a "System V" installation:**